CHH/learning-node/README.md

 - [x] Add conveniences like cookie handling, sessions, view rendering
 - [ ] Fix hot reloading for routes and make hot reloading something that usually works for every service that depends on loading a config file
+    - [ ] Use a process manager like PM2?
+- [ ] Static file serving
-- [ ] Find a more "Javascript-y" way to do service location/dependency injection
+- [ ] Look for a basic ORM to use
+- [ ] Framework for command line scripts
-- [ ] Request scoped services
+- [ ] Better, more modular app folder